Sriwijaya F.C.

 Sriwijaya Football Club (/id/), commonly known as Sriwijaya FC or simply SFC, is an Indonesian professional football club based in Palembang, South Sumatra.
-The club competes in the Championship, the second tier of Indonesian football.
+The club will compete in the Liga Nusantara next season, following relegation from the 2025–26 Championship.

 Founded on 23 October 2004, the team play their home games at Gelora Sriwijaya Stadium, which has a capacity of 23,000 spectators.
 The club won its first major honour, the Liga Indonesia Premier Division, in 2008.
 In the same season the club also won the Copa Indonesia, making them the first and only club in Indonesia to ever achieve the double.
 Sriwijaya have a fierce rivalry with nearby club Semen Padang, with whom they contest the Andalas derby.

 History

 Foundation and early years

 Sriwijaya's first-ever squad in 2005.

 The club was founded on 23 October 2004 as Sriwijaya Football Club after the Government of South Sumatra, led by Syahrial Oesman, bought the debt-ridden Persijatim Solo FC, as the government wanted to manage a Palembang-based football team to compete in the top tier of Indonesian football.
 The province did not have any football clubs competing in the top tier of Indonesian football after the dissolution of Krama Yudha Tiga Berlian in 1992.
 The government also did not want the Gelora Sriwijaya Stadium, which was built with billions of rupiah to go wasted after the 2004 National Games.
 Historically, the club was founded in 1976 as Persijatim Jakarta Timur, which is based in East Jakarta, before changed its name to Persijatim Solo Football Club after the club was sold and moved their home base to Solo, Central Java in 2002.
 After the acquisition by the South Sumatra government in 2004, Sriwijaya moved its home base to Palembang, South Sumatra.
 The name "Sriwijaya" come from the ancient Srivijaya empire, that used to rule the land in the old days.
 Since then, the club is owned by PT Sriwijaya Optimis Mandiri.

 Sriwijaya's first competitive season after the new ownership was 2005 Liga Indonesia Premier Division.
 The club's squad at that time was filled with some players from Persijatim Solo FC, such as Ferry Rotinsulu, Tony Sucipto, and Wijay.
 Also with the addition of native players from South Sumatra, such as Jarot and Septariyanto.

 At the beginning of the season, the club was coached by an Englishman Erick Williams, before he was sacked in the middle of the season due to several poor performances that caused the club to fall into the relegation zone.
 Jeri Wardin, who was previously Williams' assistant, was appointed as the club's head coach before his position was finally replaced by Suimin Diharja.
 Under Diharja, Sriwijaya's performance gradually improved, and at the end of the season managed to maintain the club in the flagship competition after finishing in ninth place of West Division.